equinix/terraform-provider-equinix/docs/resources/metal_volume_attachment.md

 ---
-layout: "equinix"
-page_title: "Equinix: equinix_metal_volume_attachment"
-subcategory: ""
+subcategory: "Metal"
-description: |-
-  (Removed) Provides attachment of volumes to devices in the Equinix Metal Host.
 ---

+# equinix_metal_volume_attachment (Resource)

-Resource `equinix_metal_volume_attachment` was removed in version 3.0.0, and the API support was deprecated on June 1st 2021.
+~> **Note:** Resource `equinix_metal_volume_attachment` was removed in version 3.0.0, and the API support was deprecated on June 1st 2021.
 See https://metal.equinix.com/developers/docs/storage/elastic-block-storage/#elastic-block-storage for more details.